fahimc/gpt-frontend-developer/README.md

 - Start chatting with the AI developer!
 - you can view the generate projects here `http://localhost:3000/dev`.

+## Usage:

-## Usage:Once the server is running and you've accessed the chat UI:
+Once the server is running and you've accessed the chat UI:

 1. **Initial Message**: The AI will provide an initial message detailing its capabilities and how to interact with it.
 2. **Development Tasks**: You can ask the AI to perform various development tasks, such as creating a new project, adding files, or writing specific code.